jart/landlock-make/README.md

 Can be used to keep temporary directory names smaller, while preserving backwards compatibility with GNU Make.

+#### `.STRICT = BOOL`

+Enables Landlock Make.

+Setting this variable in the global scope will cause Landlock Make's sandboxing to become enabled.
+Otherwise, the default behavior is to be backwards compatible with normal GNU Make.

+Valid truth values are `1` or `true` case insensitively.
+Other values are false.

 #### `.UNVEIL = [rwcx:]PATH`

 Specifies which files and directories are visible.